DafiNMaulana/prokes-smk/README.md

 ``First of all I want to apologize if my English is bad because I am here speaking with the help of a google translator``

-this project is a little different because this web design was made by my friend and I made this because we are participating in an AWS competition which as held online in 2021
+this project is a little different because this web design was made by my friend and I made this because we are participating in an AWS competition which was held online in 2021. anyway if you wanna know the person behind of web design his name is `Ajid solehudin`, you can visit his profiles here : [Ajid solehudin](https://github.com/ajidsolehudin)
+, he make the design by using `adobe XD`.

 <p align="right">(<a href="#top">back to top</a>)</p>